LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Introduction

 \section{Introduction}

-Middleboxes permeate modern networks, where they undertake critical network functions for performance, connectivity, and security~\cite{Walfish2004}.
-Recently, a paradigm shift of migrating software middleboxes (aka virtual network functions) to professional service providers, e.g., public cloud, is taking place for many promised benefits~\cite{benson2011, SherryHS12, gibb2012}.
-But along with this ongoing movement are the ever-increasing security concerns.
-As the sensitive enterprise traffic is now redirected to an untrusted environment for processing~\cite{SherryHS12}, one commonly raised question is: how to protect the sensitive traffic while maintaining the middlebox functionalities?
+Middleboxes underpin the infrastructure of modern networks, where they undertake critical network functions for performance, connectivity, and security~\cite{Walfish2004}.
+Recently, a paradigm shift of migrating software middleboxes (aka virtual network functions) to professional service providers, e.g., public cloud, is taking place for the promising security, scalability and management benefits~\cite{benson2011, SherryHS12, gibb2012}.
+Its potential to enable a billion-dollar marketplace has already been widely recognized~\cite{zscaler_business}.

+According to Zscaler~\cite{zscaler_data}, petabytes of traffic are now routed to its cloud-based security platform for middlebox processing every single day, and the number is still growing.
+Along with this seemingly unstoppable momentum comes an unprecedented security concern: how can end users be assured that their private information buried in the huge volumes of traffic, is not unauthorizedly leaked while being processed by the service provider (Fig.~\ref{fig:influx})?
+We are witnessing increasing and diversifying data breaches by service providers nowadays~\cite{data_breach}, yet embarrassingly we are also facing a daunting situation where full-scale traffic inspection seems mandatory to thwart stealthy threats~\cite{zscaler_ssl}.
+In light of this, a reassuring solution should be capable of protecting sensitive traffic while retaining necessary middlebox functionality.

-Over the past few years, quite a few works have been proposed to address the problem, and they can be roughly categorized into two broadly-defined classes: \emph{software-centric} and \emph{hardware-assisted}.
-The first line of solutions~\cite{SherryCRS15,LanSP16,fan2017spabox,AsgharMSDK16,YuanWLW16,canard2017blindids} usually rely on customized cryptographic scheme.
-While certain progress has been made, these customized designs can only support limited middlebox functionality with usually constraint performance, and thus are not yet ready for practical deployment.
-The second line of solutions rely on trusted hardware.
-Moving the middlebox processing into the trusted execution environment, such as Intel SGX Enclave~\cite{mckeen2013}, naturally opens up the possibility to securely support middlebox functionalities with almost native speed.
-Based on this, results on the modular function design and programmability of middlebox~\cite{coughlin2017,han2017,trach2018shieldbox,poddar2018safebricks}, easy deployment~\cite{naylor2017and}, and code protection~\cite{poddar2018safebricks} have been made recently.
+Over the past few years, a number of approaches have been proposed to address the problem above, and they can be categorized into two broadly defined classes: \emph{software-centric} and \emph{hardware-assisted}.
+The first line of solutions~\cite{SherryCRS15,LanSP16,fan2017spabox,AsgharMSDK16,YuanWLW16,canard2017blindids} often rely on tailored cryptographic schemes.
+They are advantageous in providing provable security without hardware assumption, but often limited in functionality and sometimes in performance.
+The second line of solutions move middleboxes into a trusted execution environment, mostly Intel SGX enclave~\cite{mckeen2013}.
+Hardware-assisted designs provide generally better functionality and performance than software-centric approaches.
+In this regard, efforts with particular focus on the modular design and programmability of secure middleboxes~\cite{coughlin2017,han2017,trach2018shieldbox,poddar2018safebricks}, deployment consideration~\cite{naylor2017and}, and code protection~\cite{poddar2018safebricks} have been actively made.